 The road test is over

-While driving around with whoever is your driving partner to help you during your learning phase, have them grade you.
+While driving around with whoever is your driving partner to help you during your learning phase (a friend, colleague or your driving instructor), have them grade you.
 Let them know this is a good time to be brutally honest.
-You can even have them set up an obstacle course in an empty lot or pre-approved area.
+Ask them to note down every incorrect lane change, every turn signal you failed to indicate, every blind spot check you didn’t perform, etc. You can even have them set up an obstacle course in an empty lot or pre-approved area.
 Then, take the feedback and constructive criticism as helpful not insulting.

 You can also employ driving training and practice test companies to help you.
 While it may cost you a little bit of money, it can be worth the training, knowledge and actual road experience you gain, not to mention that these are often taught by those who are aware of what the actual driving test will be like.
 This prepares you better, plus gives you a feel for what to expect the day of the road test.
 Consider this expense an investment into your driving success.